-9. An infrastructure operator who operates recharging or refuelling facilities accessible to the public shall ensure that relevant, consistent and clear information is made available as regards those motor vehicles which can be regularly fuelled by individual fuels places on the market, or recharged by recharging points.
-Such information shall be made available in a clearly visible manner at refuelling and recharging points and shall conform with the labelling provisions regarding fuel compliance under I.S.
-EN 16942:2016 for CNG and hydrogen refuellers and I.S.
-EN 1786 for electric vehicle rechargers.
+- 9. An infrastructure operator who operates recharging or refuelling facilities accessible to the public shall- - (a) ensure that relevant, consistent and clear information is made available in a clearly visible manner at refuelling and recharging points, and - (b) comply with the labelling provisions regarding fuel compliance under- - (i) I.S.
+EN 16942:2016 for CNG and hydrogen refuellers, and - (ii) I.S.
+EN 17186 for electric vehicle rechargers.